hendricius/the-bread-code/recipes/savory/basic-bread.md

 Mix together all the ingredients listed by the recipe, except the yeast.
 Mix everything with your hand until the ingredients have created a homongenous dough.
-Make sure no flour ist left on the edges of your container.
+Make sure no flour is left on the edges of your container.

 Let the dough rest for an hour.
 This helps to create a gluten network that will hold your dough together as well as allow your dough to become inflated